adam-p/yesterday-i-learned/django.md

 * Expressions in `{% blocktrans %}{{ this thing }}{% endblocktrans %}` [must not have attribute/key access](http://stackoverflow.com/questions/11338098/why-in-i18n-blocktrans-django-a-object-dict-or-list-dont-work).
 * If you filter by `id__in=queryset`, Django might make it a subquery.
 But if you do `id__in=list(queryset)`, no matter the size of the queryset, the queryset must be evaluated first, and the two-query version might be faster than the subquery version.
 * Django 1.7 got rid of the `--dry-run` option formerly available in South.
+* Queries can accept [`Variable` instances](https://lincolnloop.com/blog/faster-django-sites-pypy/) where values normally go, so that these queries can be precompiled (and later inserted using `.bind()`).
+You know, for rare cases when a query takes longer to generate than it takes to run.

 ## WSGI